gregriff/gpt-cli/README.md

 I prefer to install this app's dependencies to the system interpreter so that I can use a shell alias to run it at any time with no prior venv set up.
 In the terminal:

 1. Ensure you are not using a venv: run `deactivate`
-2. After cloning and inside the project directory, run `python -m pip install .` to download all python packages.
+2. After cloning and inside the project directory, run `python -m pip install -r requirements.txt` to download all python packages.
 3. Add shell alias and reload shell config to apply changes (assuming `bash` or `zsh`):
     ```shell
    config_file="${HOME}/.$(basename ${SHELL})rc" && \